-The Consolidated Financial Statements incorporate the financial statements of the Company and one entity controlled by the Company (its subsidiary).
-Control is achieved where the Company has the power to govern the financial and operating policies of an investee entity so as to obtain benefits from its activities.
+The Consolidated Financial Statements incorporate the financial statements of the Company and two entities previously controlled by the Company (its subsidiaries).
+Control is achieved where the Company has the power to govern the financial and operating policies of an investee entity to obtain benefits from its activities.
 Investments where a majority interest is held but control is not achieved are held at fair value through profit or loss.

-Non-controlling interests in the net assets of the consolidated subsidiary are identified separately from the Group's equity therein.
+Non-controlling interests in the net assets of the consolidated subsidiaries are identified separately from the Group's equity therein.
 Non-controlling interests consist of the amount of those interests at the date of the original business combination and the non-controlling entities' share of changes in equity since the date of the combination.
-Losses applicable to the non-controlling entities in excess of their interest in the subsidiary's equity are allocated against their interests to the extent that this would create a negative balance.
+Losses applicable to the non-controlling entities in excess of their interest in the subsidiaries equity are allocated against their interests to the extent that this would create a negative balance.